 - 24/7 phone assistance by our local office/representative

-- This holiday is NOT available for solo travellers as the cost of accommodation and transfers would be prohibitive
+- This holiday is NOT available for solo travellers as the cost of accommodation and transfers would be too high

 - Bike rental (standard trekking bike or E-Bike)